 Build on the current structure and role of regional accreditation.
 The current regional basis of accreditation is probably not the way America would structure the system if starting from scratch.
 There has already been discussion about the possibility of creating new accreditors based on institutional mission.
 While these discussions will continue, regional accreditation is the system in place.
+Completely replacing the current structure accreditation as a "gatekeeper" to Title IV funds with respect to institutional quality is appropriate and should be preserved.
+Elements of these themes are present in multiple Task Force recommendations, but it is important to identify them explicitly in this report as areas for future action.

-Completely replacing the current structure would be costly and would divert attention from the task at hand.
+The current regional basis of accreditation is probably not the way America would structure the system if starting from scratch. would be costly and would divert attention from the task at hand.
 As a result, the Task Force has focused its attention on changes and reforms that make existing regional accrediting organizations more effective.
-Similarly, the Task Force believes the current role of accreditation as a "gatekeeper" to Title IV funds with respect to institutional quality is appropriate and should be preserved.5
+Similarly, the Task Force believes the current role of